bogdan/blog/_posts/2017-07-07-guiding-software-development-principles.markdown

 - imperfection
 ---

 It is becoming popular to talk about software development principles from time to time.
 The new major concepts appear and die due to the fact that most of them are designed to be perfect but they are not.
 If you would stay in IT long enough, you encounter articles and talks where people discovered an amazing concept "X" that solved all their development problems and brought their team to inevitable success.
-Unfortunately permanent success is usually temporary or even a self-deception.
+Unfortunately that "permanent success" is usually temporary or even a self-deception.
 The truth is: there is no silver bullets in software development just like in any other engineering process.
 Engineering of world class products requires precise resources control, trade offs and balance between easy and complex, fast and slow, and beautiful and ugly.
 Here, I will try to explain my guiding software development principles as well as the why-s.

 <!--more-->